macslowiak/solidity-learning/README.md

 and have certian behaviour

-- view - do not modify the state
+- view - do not modify the state (its about storage)
-- pure - do not modify the state and do not read the state
+- pure - do not modify the state and do not read the state (its about storage)
 - payable - can recieve ether into a contract

 ***